JackAdams/meteor-editable-text/README.md

 (You can use `document`, `doc`, `object`, `obj`, `data` or `dataContext` instead of `context` - go with whichever you prefer.)

+#### Configuration

+You can change the global behaviour of the widget by setting certain properties of `EditableText`, which is the only variable that this package exposes.

+`EditableText.saveOnFocusout=false` will mean that the `focusout` event will not save text that is being edited (default is `EditableText.saveOnFocusout=true`)

+`EditableText.trustHTML=true` will mean that HTML entered in `input` and `textarea` fields is rendered as HTML (default is `EditableText.trustHTML=false`)

 #### Options

 There are a number of parameters you can pass to the widget that affect its behaviour: